hello@betterpost.ai

 Need more detailed information?
 Check out these guides:

-• Configuring Projects - Complete project configuration reference
+• Configuring Projects - Complete project configuration reference including saved topics and product tie-ins

 • Adding Sources - How to add and manage content sources